Implementation of quantum measurements using classical resources and only a single ancillary qubit

 Our simulation protocol and the above conjecture are also relevant from the perspective of POVM simulability \cite{Oszmaniec17,Guerini2017, Oszmaniec19} that attracted a lot of attention recently in the context of resource theories \cite{OszmaniecBiswas2019,Uola2019, Carmeli2019, Takagi2019, Skrzypczyk2019,kuramochi2020compact,ResTheoryMeas}.
-Namely, the maximal post-selection probability, $q^{(\so)}(\M)$, with which a target POVM $\M$ on $\C^d$ can be simulated using strategies utilizing randomized POVMs with at most $\so$ outcomes, quantifies how far $\M$ is from the set of $\so$-outcome simulable POVMs in $\C^d$, denoted by $\S_\so$.
-Moreover, $q^{(\so)}(\M)$ imposes bounds on the white noise critical visibility $t^{(\so)}(\M)$ \cite{Oszmaniec17} and robustness $R^{(\so)}(\M)$ \cite{OszmaniecBiswas2019} against simulation via POVMs from $\S_\so$ (see Appendix \ref{app:rela_q_R_V}):
+Namely, the maximal post-selection probability, $q^{(\so)}(\M)$, with which a target POVM $\M$ on $\Complex^d$ can be simulated using strategies utilizing randomized POVMs with at most $\so$ outcomes, quantifies how far $\M$ is from the set of $\so$-outcome simulable POVMs in $\Complex^d$, denoted by $\S_\so$.
+Moreover, $q^{(\so)}(\M)$ imposes bounds on the so-called white noise critical visibility $t^{(\so)}(\M)$ \cite{Oszmaniec17} and the robustness $R^{(\so)}(\M)$ \cite{OszmaniecBiswas2019} against simulation via POVMs from $\S_\so$.
+Here by critical visibility we mean a parameter $t^{(\so)}\left(\M\right)$ associated with a minimal amount of white noise that ensures that noisy version of $\M$ belongs to subset $\Sm$, namely